 It’s not all about the security capabilities; an effective platform should be supported by managed services to help further reduce internal resource requirements, gain complementary competencies, and obtain much-needed security expertise.

-"59% of organizations are using managed services as an extension of their internal resources – SOC Modernization and the Role of XDR (ESG)"
+"59% of organisations are using managed services as an extension of their internal resources – SOC Modernization and the Role of XDR (ESG)"

 Managed detection and response (MDR) and/or incident response (IR) are key dedicated resources that provide 24/7 threat monitoring and critical response in the event of an attack.
 These services are often difficult to maintain in-house.